babim/docker-zimbra/README.md

 Just test. this zimbra docker not stable. defunct java process.
+Run good in coreos without Server service monitor

 # docker-zimbra
 edit: use baseimage with fix init pid 1.
       image not include zimbra.
 Install from /install.sh. with 2 option: wget and install from /install (default install from /install) mount volume to /install if you want install from /install.
 SSH and run /install.sh or edit /install.sh to wget option

-# Zimbra 8.6 for docker
+# Zimbra 8.7.1 for docker

 docker run -p PORTS -h HOSTNAME.DOMAIN --dns DNSSERVER -i -t -e PASSWORD=YOURPASSWORD NAMEOFDOCKERIMAGE